MatteP1/thesis/Tasks.md

 - [x] Update notation for definitions to use triangleq instead of equality

 - [ ] State and prove correctness of lock-free M&S Queue
-  - [ ] Read about Prophecies (either the original paper: The future is now or contextual refinement paper)
   - [x] Add prophesies to dequeue (linearisation point could be early if the queue is empty)
   - [ ] prove enqueue spec
   - [ ] prove dequeue spec